bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 ### "Multipage Apps Load Javascript Libraries Every Request"

-Rich focuses heavily on "crappy Ad Tech" as a culprit for web usability issues, and who can defend the 2.5MB payload of tracking, spyware and adware that most websites deliver to their users today?
+Mr. Harris focuses heavily on "crappy Ad Tech" as a culprit for web usability issues, and who can defend the 2.5MB payload of tracking, spyware and adware that most websites deliver to their users today?
 He says that SPAs ameliorate this issue by loading up the bundle of garbage once, rather than over and over as an MPA does.

-Now, a vanilla MPA would typically have the garbage cached after the first request, so the download cost is at least about the same as with SPAs.
-However, an MPA powered by htmx has exactly the same characteristics as an SPA: the garbage would be downloaded and executed once, and after that all requests would be relatively light-weight replacements of DOM elements.
+Now, a vanilla MPA would typically have said garbage cached after the first request, so the download cost, at least, is about the same as with SPAs.
+However, an MPA powered by htmx has exactly the same characteristics as an SPA: said garbage would be downloaded and executed once, and after that all requests would be relatively light-weight replacements of DOM elements.

 ### "MPAs Have Network Latency Issues"

 This is a valid point: with an MPA-style hypermedia approach you are gated by how fast your server can respond to requests.
-However, there are well known techniques, developed over decades, for monitoring and optimizing this time and, to be frank, the SPAs we work with are often plenty laggy.
-And, on top of that, the complexity of optimistically synchronizing data with a server can lead to extremely difficult to understand data consistency issues.
+However, there are well-known techniques, developed over decades, for monitoring and optimizing this response time and, to be frank, the SPAs we work with day-to-day are often plenty laggy.
+On top of that, the complexity of optimistically synchronizing data with a server can lead to extremely difficult to understand data consistency issues and, a topic we will return to, a significant increase in application complexity.

 ### "Github Has UI Bugs"

-Github does, indeed, have UI bugs, but none of them are particularly difficult to solve.  htmx offers multiple ways to [update content beyond the target element](https://htmx.org/examples/update-other-content/), all of them quite easy and any of them would work to solve the few issues pointed out.
+Github does, indeed, have UI bugs, it's true.
+But none of them are particularly difficult to solve.  htmx offers multiple ways to [update content beyond the target element](https://htmx.org/examples/update-other-content/), all of them quite easy and any of which would work to solve the UI consistency issues pointed out.

-Compare and contrast with the engineering work required to fix the bugs in Instagrams web application.
+Compare and contrast with the engineering work required to fix the bugs that Mr. Harris pointed out in Instagrams web application.
 We know which issues we'd rather fix.

 ## Transitional Applications

-Rich then discusses "transitonal applications" which are a mix of SPA and MPA technologies.
-The terminology is reasonable, we'll see if it sticks.
+Mr. Harris then discusses the concept of "transitional applications" which are a mix of both SPA and MPA technologies.
+This terminology is reasonable, we'll see if it sticks.
 We recommend using htmx for the parts of the app it makes sense and kicking out to other technologies when needed: vue.js, alpine.js, etc. and so we can recommend a "transitional" approach to web development.

 ## The Elephant In The Room: Complexity

-Unfortunately, there is a topic that Rich does not discuss, and we believe this is because he doesn't see it.
-As he is a javascript developer who is passionate about that language and swims in the engineering culture of front end frameworks, the complexity of javascript front end development seems natural to him.
-But the javascript ecosystem is *insanely* complicated.
-Comically so.
+Unfortunately, there is a topic that Mr. Harris does not discuss, and we believe this may be because he doesn't see it.
+As he is a javascript developer who is passionate about that language and swims in the engineering culture of front end frameworks, the current *complexity* of javascript front end development seems natural to him.
+But, for many of us, the javascript ecosystem is simply *insanely* overly-complicated.
+Comically so, given the requirements of most web applications.

-Many of the "transitional" technologies that Rich mentions: [React Server Components](https://vercel.com/blog/everything-about-react-server-components) (which he calls "like html over the wire, but vastly more sophisticated), [Marko](https://markojs.com/) (which is doing "partial hydration"), [Quik](https://github.com/BuilderIO/qwik) (which aggressively lazy loads things, apparently), are all remarkable engineering achievements, but are also all quite complicated.
+Many of the "transitional" technologies that Mr. Harris goes on to mention: [React Server Components](https://vercel.com/blog/everything-about-react-server-components) (which he calls "like html over the wire, but vastly more sophisticated), [Marko](https://markojs.com/) (which is doing "partial hydration"), [Quik](https://github.com/BuilderIO/qwik) (which aggressively lazy loads things, apparently), are all remarkable engineering achievements, but are also all, we must say, quite complicated.

-This is, unfortunately, part of the culture of front end development right now: sky high levels of complexity are tolerated in application frameworks, in build tool chains and so on, and, when problems arise due to all that complexity, more complexity is often offered as the answer.
-"Simple" is disparaging and "sophistication" is high praise.
+This is, unfortunately, part of the culture of front end development right now: sky-high levels of complexity are tolerated in application frameworks, in build tool chains, in deployment models and so on, and, when problems arise due to all this complexity, more complexity is often offered as the answer.
+"Simple" is disparaging and "sophisticated" is high praise.

 This complexity is overwhelming many developers and development teams.
-As Rich himself points out when discussing Instagram, even some of the best front engineers in the world appear to be unable to keep it all under control.
+As Mr. Harris himself points out when discussing Instagram, even some of the best front engineers in the world appear to be unable to keep it all under control.

 So there is a cultural issue here.

 But there is a technical one as well:

-The technical issue is The Hypermedia Approach vs. the Remote Procedure Call (RPC) approach.
-When web applications moved from MPAs to SPAs, they adopted, often unwittingly, the latter RPC approach to application development.
+The technical issue is what we will call "The Hypermedia Approach" vs. "The Remote Procedure Call (RPC) Approach".
+When web applications moved from MPAs to SPAs, they adopted, often unwittingly, the latter RPC approach to application development: AJAX moved to JSON as a data serialization format and largely ([and correctly](/essays/hypermedia-apis-vs-data-apis/)) abandoned the hypermedia concept.
 This abandonment of The Hypermedia Approach was driven by the admitted usability issues with vanilla MPAs.

-Those usability issues, it turns out, often *can* be addressed using The Hypermedia Approach.
-Rather than *abandoning* Hypermedia for RPC, what we need is a *more powerful* Hypermedia.
-This is exactly what htmx, for example, gives you.
+It turns out, however, that those usability issues often *can* [be addressed](/examples) using The Hypermedia Approach: rather than *abandoning* Hypermedia for RPC, what we need is a *more powerful* Hypermedia.
+This is exactly what htmx gives you.

-By returning to The Hypermedia approach, you can build reasonably sophisticated web applications that address many of Rich's concerns regarding MPAs, with the simplicity and robustness of the original web architecture.
+By returning to The Hypermedia Approach, you can build reasonably sophisticated web applications that address many of Mr. Harris's concerns regarding MPAs, at a fraction of the complexity required by most popular SPA frameworks.
+And, for free, you get all [the benefits](https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_concepts) that Roy Fielding outlined with a truly REST-ful architecture.

 Is this architecture right for all web applications?
 Obviously not.